ispras/utopia-hls/README.md

 Unless neither of the three arguments is used, first argument is the mode which the executable has to function in.
 Currently there are only two available modes: `hls` and `sim`.

-`hls` mode is used to translate the provided DFCxx kernel to different output formats.
+`hls` mode is used to perform the high-level synthesis of digital hardware description from the input DFCxx kernel.
 The list of arguments for `hls`-mode is presented below:

 * `-h,--help`: *optional* flag; used to print the help-message about other arguments.
 * `--config <PATH>`: *required* filesystem-path option; used to specify the file for a JSON latency configuration file.
 Its format is presented in `docs/latency_config.md`.